tianjianl/JamSTGCN/README.md

-# JamSTGCN
+# STGCN for jam forecasting
-A PaddlePaddle implementation of STGCN with a few modifications in the model architecture in order to forecast traffic jam.
+This Repository contains the code of a PaddlePaddle implementation of STGCN with a few modifications in the model architecture in order to forecast traffic jam.